TritonDataCenter/sdcadm/docs/index.md

 # Commands

 This section describes the basic design/plan for each of the sdcadm commands.
-Consult the online docs, i.e. `sdcadm help update`, for the most authoritative docs.
+Consult the online docs, i.e. `sdcadm help <subcommand>`, for the most authoritative docs.
 The docs here are from the design stage so could be out of date.